The Medicinal Brain Limited Edition Print A2

 Shipping is usually within 1 week and sent next day special delivery, tracked and signed for.
 The art is carefully packed in a solid cardboard tube and wrapped in glassine acid-free paper.

-If you would like this item framed in a solid oak, glass fronted frame with a custom made mount, then please select this option at checkout for an additional £60.
+If you would like this item framed in an oak veneer, glass-fronted frame with a custom made mount, then please select this option at checkout for an additional £85.
 Please allow additional time for dispatch as the mounts are made to order and frames ordered as required.

 COLLECTION - if you are local to Hitchin and would prefer to collect, please send me a direct message.